MikaelBertze/HallonDisp/README.md

 # The backround workers
 You often need some kind of backround worker that either listen to or fetch data from some device.
 For this you can use a HallonWorker that runs on its own thread.
 A HallonWorker can then publich updates to the UI whenever new data is available.

 There are some built-in workers that handle a few different IoT devices.
 Most of them subscribe on mqtt messages, process the message and then publich a ui friendly message through a Rx subject.
-The connextion between a widget and its requiered workers are defined in the configuration file `hallondisp.json`.
+The connection between a widget and its requiered workers are defined in the configuration file `hallondisp.json`.

 A HallonWorker can be shared between multiple HallonWidgets.
 This makes it possible to have multiple widges backed by the same data source